angelodavido/BIG-MART-SALES-PREDICTION/README.md

-# Bundas Store Sales Prediction Model
+# Bundas Store Sales Prediction

 #### This repository contains a series of notebooks with which we try to predict the leading factors that influence the number of sales that a store will recieve.